Mozilla-Ocho/Memory-Cache-Hub/README.md

 ```

 This error occurs when the build was made on a system with a newer version of `glibc` than the one on your system.
 Let us know if this happens to you because it means we need to build releases on an older system.

+### Memory Cache fails to start the Llamafile Server

+When you select an LLM from the models tab, Memory Cache should automatically download and run a `llamafile` (in server mode).
+If the `llamafile` server fails to start:

+- Check the server logs by running `Memory Cache Hub` from the command line.
+- Try to download and run a `llamafile` following the instructions in the [`llamafile README`](https://github.com/Mozilla-Ocho/llamafile?tab=readme-ov-file#llamafile).
+If you are still having trouble, check the ["Gotchas" section of `llamafile README`](https://github.com/Mozilla-Ocho/llamafile?tab=readme-ov-file#gotchas) for platform-specific troubleshooting tips.